MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dukmdt/ns-d3dukmdt-_d3dddi_updategpuvirtualaddress_operation.md

 #### BaseAddress

 Specifies the start virtual address of the source virtual address range.
 The value is in bytes and must be 4KB aligned.

+#### SizeInBytes

+Specifies the size, in bytes, for the range being copied.
+The value must be 4KB aligned.

+#### DestAddress

+Specifies the start virtual address of the destination virtual address range.
+The value is in bytes and must be 4KB aligned.

 ### -field Copy.SourceAddress